 Limited amounts of electricity are provided by solar panels and a generator.
 The sleeping facility, which overlooks the Amazon River, is a comfortable open space with cement floor and screened windows.
 There is limited solar power at night for lighting.
 Beds are equipped with mosquito nets.
 Bathrooms include flush toilets and showers.
 The dining room, kitchen and conference area are fully screened.

 Applicants must be 18 years or older, in good health, and interested in the study and practice of rain forest and cultural conservation, village development, health services, or similar activities relevant to APECA’s mission.
+And they must complete the necessary application form.
 Field work requires competence in spoken Spanish, as villagers speak no English, and APECA provides interpreters only in exceptional circumstances.